-- "Circular Economy Infrastructure: why we need track and trace for reusable packaging," Ellsworth-Krebs, K. (2021), Sustainable Production and Consumption - a paper exploring the ways in which digital tracking could audit and incentivize reuse of packaging - "How to help consumers adopt reusable packaging", IGD a report based on research with over 2,000 UK consumers, outlining key opportunities to help consumers adopt refill and return packaging solutions.
+83% of consumers are open to change when it comes to reusable packaging and reusable packaging," Ellsworth-Krebs, K. (2021), Sustainable Production and Consumption - a paper exploring the ways in which digital tracking could audit and incentivize reuse of packaging

+• "How to help consumers adopt reusable packaging", IGD - a report based on research with over 2,000 UK consumers, outlining key opportunities to help consumers adopt refill and return packaging solutions.

 Brands don't have to do this alone.
 An entire ecosystem of reusable packaging solutions providers exists to improve the user experience of reusable packaging and solve reverse logistics challenges.
 Brands can identify partners using the following directories:

-- Upstream Reuse Business Directory
+Upstream - Reuse Business Directory

-- Reusable Packaging Association Reusables Marketplace
+Reusable Packaging Association - Reusables Marketplace

-- Source Green Packaging Reusable Packaging
+Source Green Packaging -Reusable Packaging

-Measuring Success
+MEASURING SUCCESS